iduos/CLIMATE_BOT/README.md

 ## The chatbot

-One linux or a mac you can run the chatbot with local models using ollama
+On linux or a mac you can run the chatbot with local models using ollama

   streamlit run climate_bot.py -- \
   --embed_model nomic-embed-text:latest \